danclay/eris-fleet/README.md

 ### Central Request Handler

 The central request handler forwards Eris requests to the master process where the request is sent to a single Eris request handler instance.
-This helps to prevent 429 errors from occuring when you have x number of clusters keeping track of ratelimiting separately.
-When a response is recieved, it is sent back to the cluster's Eris client.
+This helps to prevent 429 errors from occurring when you have x number of clusters keeping track of ratelimiting separately.
+When a response is received, it is sent back to the cluster's Eris client.

 ### Concurrency